buhrmi/inertiax/README.md

 ### `<Frame>`

-The Frame component is the heart and soul of this version of Inertia.
-It allows you to embed an Inertia page within another Inertia page.
+The Frame component is the defining feature of Inertia X. It allows you to embed an Inertia page within another Inertia page.
 This way you can easily create interactive modals, wizards, dialogs, sidebars, etc.

 #### Usage